How to declare the Health & Societies (HSOC) major

 Please Note:

-• There is no exception to the rule that to declare the HSOC major, the student must be taking or have taken HSOC 0480 or HSOC 0490.
-(LPS students and transfer students shold contact the Director or Associate Director for further information.)
+- There is no exception to the rule that, to declare the HSOC major, the student must have already taken or it is after the drop deadline of the semester in which they are currently taking either HSOC 0480 or HSOC 0490.
+(LPS students and transfer students shold contact the HSOC Undergraduate Chair or Associate Director for further information.)

-• If a student who is planning a possible HSOC major cannot get into a course (especially a core course) during the Course Selection Period but still wishes to take it, the
+- If a student who is planning a possible HSOC major cannot get into a course (especially a core course) during the Course Selection Period but still wishes to take it, they should contact the instructor in advance to express their interest and attend the first lectures and recitations.

-• All HSOC majors are responsible for knowing the requirements of the major, and for knowing and taking the courses necessary to fulfill those requirements.
+- All HSOC majors are responsible for knowing the major's requirements and for knowing and taking the courses necessary to fulfill those requirements.

 What can I do with an HSOC major?